 - 1 cup unsweetened cashew milk beverage

-- ⅔ cup sweetened condensed coconut milk (see Recipe below)
+- ⅔ cup sweetened condensed coconut milk (store bought or the Recipe below)

 - 2 tablespoons powdered confectioners' sugar